milesmccray/DF_Atlas_RandomMap/README.md

 # Random Atlas Map (Dustforce)
+## NOTE: This is currently not working due to changes in dustkid.com/levels.php

 A "for-fun" project that aims to give you a random visible dustforce map based on your chosen criteria.
 It pulls information primarily from http://dustkid.com/levels.php (gathers all visible levels) and http://dustkid.com/profilecustom/ (gathers all user-related SS clears).
 It allows for easy rating of atlas maps by auto-opening (if desired) the